benedekrozemberczki/datasets/README.md

 ### Description
 <p align="justify">
 The data was collected from the English Wikipedia (December 2018).
 These datasets represent page-page networks on specific topics (chameleons, crocodiles and squirrels).
-Nodes represent the pages  and edges are mutual links.
-We reindexed the nodes in order to achieve a certain level of anonimity.
-The edges csv files contain the edges - nodes are indexed from 0.
-The json files contain the genre preferences of users - each key is a user id, the genres loved are given as lists.
+Nodes represent articles and edges are mutual links between them.
+The *edges* csv files contain the edges - nodes are indexed from 0.
+The *features* json files contain the features of articles - each key is a page id, and node features are given as lists.
 Genre notations are consistent across users.
 In each dataset users could like 84 distinct genres.
 Liked genre lists were compiled based on the liked song lists.
 For each dataset we listed the number of nodes an edges with some other descriptive statistics.
 </p>

 ### Links